-Starting salary is the fixed amount of money that an employer is willing to pay a new employee to perform a particular job.
-Starting salary is dependent on a number of factors.
-It is determined by:
+An employee's starting salary is the fixed amount of money that an employer is willing to pay a new employee to perform a particular job.
+Starting salary is dependent on a number of factors, but it is usually determined by:

-- pay rates and salary ranges established by an individual employer for current employees, and
+- Pay rates and salary ranges established by an individual employer for current employees

-- the availability of potential employees to perform the specific job in the employer's region and location.
+- The availability of potential employees to perform a specific job in the employer's region and location

 Other jobs are more predictable.
-The pay for an HR Assistant in the mid-west has held steady at $35-40,000 for a number of years, for example,
+For example, the pay for an HR Assistant in the Midwest has held steady at $35 to 40,000 for a number of years.

 Being unreasonable can eliminate you from consideration.
 Additionally, if you don't do your research, you may accept a lot less money than they would have been willing to pay you.

 Negotiate.
-If they say, “We'd like to offer you the position of HR Assistant at $35,000 a year,” you can just say, “okay,” but you'll likely lose out - not just for this job, but for raises in the future, too.
+If they say, “We'd like to offer you the position of HR Assistant at $35,000 a year,” you can just say, “Okay,” but you'll likely lose out, not just for this position, but for raises in the future, too.

-But, many do.
-And rational managers are not offended by a salary negotiation.
+Some managers (and some companies) don't negotiate salary—it's a one-and-done offer.
+However, many rational managers are not offended by a salary negotiation.
 So, take that same $35,000 a year offer and ask for $38,500.
-Asking for $45,000 is ridiculous, but asking for 5 to 10 percent more is normal.
+Asking for $45,000 is ridiculous, but asking for 5 percent to 10 percent more is normal and appropriate.
 If they say no, they say no. Then, you can make your decision.

 Keep other perks in mind.
 Sure, you want a high starting salary, but is there something else that you value more?
 Some people valuable flexibility, or extra vacation, or the option of telecommuting more than a high salary.

 Some companies may allow for the negotiation of free parking, subsidized bus passes, or a gym membership.
 These perks don't put cash in your wallet, but they keep cash in your wallet.